Is Worker's Comp Insurance Required By Law?

 Worker's Comp Insurance Requirements: Bottom Line

-Most states require workers' comp insurance once you hire employees, though the threshold varies (some states require it at one employee, others at three or five).
-Contracts add another layer since they can require coverage even earlier.
-If you work at client sites, hire subcontractors or go through vendor onboarding, you may need coverage before your state legally requires it.
+Most states require workers' comp insurance once you bring on employees, but the threshold differs.
+Some states mandate coverage at one employee, others at three or five.
+Contracts can push that deadline even earlier.
+If you work at client sites, hire subcontractors or go through vendor onboarding, you may need a policy in place before your state legally requires one.

 Worker's Comp Insurance Requirements: Next Steps